GitZH-Chen/SPDMLR/README.md

 # Riemannian Multinomial Logistics Regression for SPD Neural Networks

+---
+**Note:** The code is still being organized.
+This line will be removed once the organization is complete.
+---

 This is the official code for our CVPR 2024 publication: *Riemannian Multinomial Logistics Regression for SPD Neural Networks*.

 [//]: # ([[OpenReview]&#40;https://openreview.net/forum?id=okYdj8Ysru&#41;].)